 In August and September 2006, two plaintiffs represented by the same law firm filed substantially identical lawsuits in the federal district court for the northern district of Illinois, each of which purports to be a class action, and each of which alleges that we improperly accessed consumer credit information.
-We have reached agreements to settle those cases, which agreements have been confirmed by the court.
-It remains possible that members of the class may object to the settlements.
+We have reached agreements to settle these cases, which agreements have been confirmed by the court.
+No member of either class objected to the settlements and we have met the obligation of each agreement effectively ending each case.

-We have recorded a liability as of March 31, 2007 that we believe represents a sufficient allowance for legal contingencies, including those described above.
+We have recorded a liability as of June 30, 2007 that we believe represents a sufficient allowance for legal contingencies, including those described above.
 Any adverse judgment against us, if in an amount materially in excess of the recorded liability, could have a material adverse effect on our financial position.

-We are routinely involved in various legal proceedings resulting from our consumer finance activities and practices, both continuing and discontinued We believe that there are substantive legal defenses to such claims, and intend to defend them vigorously.
+We are routinely involved in various legal proceedings resulting from our consumer finance activities and practices, both continuing and discontinued.
+We believe that there are substantive legal defenses to such claims, and intend to defend them vigorously.
 There can be no assurance, however, as to the outcome.